thegooddocsproject/chronologue/documentation-and-app-roadmap.md

-# Chronologue Documentation plan
+# Chronologue App and Documentation plan

-This document plans the initial set of documentation to enable our users to reach their goals.
+This document lays down some funamentals regarding the Chronologue app and plans the initial set of documentation.
+The API is data is stored in this repository and dopleyed with Netlify.
 The documentation will be written and maintained in the Good Docs [website repo](https://github.com/thegooddocsproject/website-hugo).

-## Who will find The Chronologue useful
+## Who will find the Chronologue useful
 - Casual readers
 - Developers
 - Technical writers

+## Documentation plan

+### Target audience

+Who we need documentation for:
+- End users / Scientists
+- Developers
+- Technicians (fictional)

+### Use cases

+Use cases are we supporting:
+- Viewing entries
+- Requesting viewing time
+- Adding new entries

-## Content outline
+### Content outline

 |Title   |Content Type   |Tests Template   | Description  | Audience | Assigned to |
 |---|---|---|---|---|----|